Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 }
 ```

 In this case, the impurity comes from the fact that this function generates side-effects by interacting with the standard output stream.
-Since the evaluation of this function influences something other than its returned value, it breaks the second rule we outlined earlier.
+Since its evaluation influences something other than its returned value, it breaks the second rule we outlined earlier.

-Generally speaking, **any function that doesn't return anything** (or whose return value may be ignored) **is guaranteed to be impure**, because a pure function without a return value is inherently useless.
+As a general rule, **any function that doesn't return anything** (or whose return value may be ignored) **is guaranteed to be impure**, because a pure function without a return value is inherently useless.
 Furthermore, if a function executes asynchronously, it's also a reliable giveaway that a function is impure, since asynchrony naturally comes from I/O operations.

 Finally, the function in the following example may seem impure at a first glance too, but actually isn't: